michaelpj/termsandtruthconditions/_posts/2017-11-24-towards-effective-entrepreneurship.md

 isn't this just cause prioritization?
 However, if you look at the cause prioritization work that we've actually done, it's all *far* too high-level to be action-guiding if you're actually looking to do new things.
-Knowing that animal welfare is high-priority is useful, but then you want to now which are the most important parts of the problem, and then which are the most important parts of *that* problem, until you find something you can actually tackle.
+Knowing that animal welfare is high-priority is useful, but then you want to know which are the most important parts of the problem, and then which are the most important parts of *that* problem, until you find something you can actually tackle.

-[^search-vs-filtering]: I think part of the reason this hasn't been apparrent is
+I think there are a couple of reasons why this hasn't been apparent.
+One is simply that EAs haven't focussed on doing this kind of prioritization before.
+We have something to say to donors, early-career employees, and perhaps even later-career employees; but the "explorer" is a comparatively new personality for us.

-    that EAs have often operated in an evaluating capacity.
-If you are being presented with existing ideas and need to evaluate them, you can use a coarse cause prioritization as an initial filter and then move on to more laborious methods.
-However, if you're looking for *new* problems, then initially filtering down to a priority cause helps, but still leaves far too much work for an individual to realistically do.
+Another reason is that EAs have often operated in an evaluating capacity.
+If you are being trying to find the best donation opportunity, you are in the position of evaluating an discrete set of existing opportunities (the thing has to be established enough that you can donate to it!).
+If you are being presented with existing ideas in this way and need to evaluate them, you can use a coarse cause prioritization as an initial filter and then move on to more laborious methods.
+However, if you're looking for *new* ideas, then initially filtering down to a priority cause helps, but still leaves far too much work for an individual to realistically do.

 So what we need is much more granular cause prioritization, ideally right down to the size of a problem that can be worked on by an individual or